Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 2. Ref.
 1601 (1960s Era Classic)

-The Datejust ref.
-1601 is the vintage Datejust most people picture first: balanced 36mm proportions, a fluted bezel, and that clean mid-century Rolex vibe.
+The Ref.
+1601 is the vintage Datejust most people picture first: balanced 36mm proportions, fluted bezel, and the clean mid-century Rolex feel.
 It’s iconic because it delivers dressy but daily without feeling fragile, flashy, or precious.
+As of 2026 it sells in a median of 30 days on the secondary market, which is fast for a vintage piece.

 Key specs

-• Bracelet: Jubilee is the classic pairing; Oyster is also ordinary.
+• Bracelet: Jubilee is the classic pairing; Oyster is also common

-The Datejust Turn-O-Graph ref.
-6609, often nicknamed the “Thunderbird,” is the Datejust that quietly cosplays as a tool watch.
-That rotating timing bezel gives you actual utility, and it’s collectible because it feels different on-wrist while still reading as unmistakably Datejust.
+The Datejust Turn-O-Graph Ref.
+6609, often called the “Thunderbird,” is the Datejust that quietly cosplays as a tool watch.
+The rotating timing bezel gives you actual utility, and it’s collectible because it feels different on the wrist while still reading as unmistakably Datejust.

 Key specs